theopmw/recipe-box/TESTING.md

 - [x] Test footer social links, all open in new tab.

+- [x] Test that signup modal works.

+- [x] Test that form inpust work as they should and tolltip prompts user to input an email.

 ### Search

 - [x] Search a recipe by name,tag or ingredient or a combinbation.